Cycling74/xebra.js/examples/07-tunneling/directions.md

 and then ngrok returns a public url.

 ## WIFI/LAN
 If the device you are running Max and your xebra sketch is connected to WIFI/LAN, then any device also connected to the same WIFI/LAN network can access the xebra sketch as well.
-If you are on a Mac, go to your terminal and run
+If you are on a Mac/Unix/Linux/etc., go to your terminal and run
 ```bash
 $ ifconfig
 ```